AnoushkaBansal/Travelbot/README.md

 3. Install the required Python packages:
 4. Create a `.env` file in the root directory and add your OpenAI API key:
 5. Set up your MySQL database and update the database configuration in `app.py` or through environment variables.
+6. The BERT model requires training with specific data to generate label encoders and tensors suitable for intent classification.
+Due to GitHub's file size limitations, the fully trained model file, which is approximately 6GB, cannot be uploaded directly to the repository.
+Instructions for training the model are provided in the documentation.
+The code is present in train_model to achieve the same.

 ### Running the Application